 Payments received for hospice services from third party payers are not sufficient to support the Organization's present level of operations.
 The Organization's operating expenses are also funded, in part, by a combination of thrift store earnings, community donations, grants, loans, and income earned on cash balances and investments.
-The Organization received donations during the years ended September 30, 2016 and 2015 which included significant (in excess of \$5,000), non-recurring contributions from individual donors or bequests in the amount of \$1,148,543 and \$1,099,274, respectively.
+The Organization received donations during the years ended September 30, 2017 and 2016 which included significant (in excess of \$5,000), non-recurring cash contributions from individual donors or bequests in the amount of \$1,098,235 and \$1,148,543, respectively.